Visiting the Beefeater Gin Distillery

-However last Tuesday I did just that, having just been exploring the brand new visitors’ centre at the Beefeater Distillery.
+However last Tuesday I did just that, having just been on the Beefeater Gin Distillery tour.

-Possibly inspired – or provoked – by the recent growth in the number of distilleries in the capital, such as Sipsmith in Hammersmith, Sacred Spirits Company in Highgate, the City of London Distillery just behind Fleet Street and the London Distillery Company in Battersea, Beefeater’s owner Pernod Ricard finally decided to open its doors to the drinking public.
+Possibly inspired – or provoked – by the recent growth in the number of distilleries in the capital, such as Sipsmith in Hammersmith, Sacred Spirits Company in Highgate and the City of London Distillery just behind Fleet Street, Beefeater’s owner Pernod Ricard finally decided to open its doors to the drinking public.

 There were really interesting nuggets to be found among the exhibits – such as the Captain who secretly dispensed gin in 18th century London through a door knocker in the shape of a cat’s head – and a walkway connecting the exhibition to the actual distillery was full of interesting Beefeater memorabilia such as old bottles and advertising posters.